sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

 * Secure live transcription websocket output.
 The current implementation broadcasts all transcription results through a public and insecure websocket.
 We need to add security to make sure only authorized users (e.g. those on the call) can see the live transcription output.
 * Scalability.
 Because websockets are stateful, it can be non-trivial to scale the WebSockets server.
 See this [Ably article](https://ably.com/topic/the-challenge-of-scaling-websockets) on why this is challenging.
 * Handling multiple speakers or channels.
 The current system simple transcribes all audio bytes into a single transcription output.
 Twilio provides some metadata to help distinguish audio from either speaker on the phone call.
 This way we can distinguish between who said what when (e.g. a form of [speaker diarization](https://en.wikipedia.org/wiki/Speaker_diarisation)).

+Have thoughts on how to improve this or scale it for production, or need help getting the demo working?
+Please leave a comment and I'd be happy to discuss more with you!